-Hose Materials: If you want the garden hose that lasts long, then you should look for the hose material.
-The best hose will be strong and allows you to use it more frequently.
+If you want a garden hose that lasts long, then you should look for the hose material.
+The best hose will be strong and allow you to use it more frequently.
 Know what your hose is made of and how easy it is to use, then you can use your garden hose for a longer period.

-Hose Length: It is also one of the important factors to consider when you buying a good-quality hose.
-You don’t need to buy a long hundred foot hose for your small yard.
+It is also one of the important factors to consider when you buy a good-quality hose.
+You don’t need to buy a long hundred-foot hose for your small yard.
 Also, avoid buying a short hose, the best thing to do is, measure the distance from the tap or spigot, and then buy accordingly.
 You can buy a bit longer than you need.

-Hose Diameter: when buying a garden hose, you will find various garden hoses with different diameter choices.
+when buying a garden hose, you will find various garden hoses with different diameter choices.
 Choosing the right diameter hose is also very confusing sometimes, generally, the standard piping diameter will be normally ½ inch.
-Also, in general, most household gardens need hose size of a ½ inch diameter.
-You can also look for 5/8inch diameter hose, but it will add extra weight.
+Also, in general, most household gardens need a hose size of a ½ inch diameter.
+You can also look for a 5/8inch diameter hose, but it will add extra weight.

-Hose Durability: When you start shopping for your garden hose, you will observe the words like light duty, heavy duty, medium duty, super duty, etc., and you might be wondering what these are?
+When you start shopping for your garden hose, you will observe the words like light-duty, heavy-duty, medium-duty, super-duty, etc., and you might be wondering what these are?
 However, you don’t need to go deep into those details.
 You should just know that the light-duty hose is the best option for your garden needs.
 Get a durable garden hose that can long last.

 Many little kids like to drink water from the garden hose, especially during hot summer days.
 But, the fact is, water from the hose is not safe at all to drink.
 Even, it is not good for your pets, and the garden hose may transport dangerous chemicals to produce in your garden.
 If you or your loved ones are drinking from the hose, then stop immediately.
 The garden hose has ported all kinds of toxic chemicals.

 The garden hoses that are tested among them one-third of the hoses contained a large number of chemicals like lead, which is ranked as a high concern.
-Also, the compound called Phthalates that are presently excluded from children’s products were actually found high-levels in water hoses.
+Also, the compound called Phthalates that are presently excluded from children’s products were actually found in high levels in water hoses.

-Several water samples collected from different hoses shows that they contain a quite a large number of dangerous chemicals, including lead, BPA, and phthalates.
+Several water samples collected from different hoses show that they contain quite a large number of dangerous chemicals, including lead, BPA, and phthalates.

 Top 3 Drinking Water Safe Garden Hoses

 Here are a few “Drinking water safe” garden hoses that actually offer the best performance and toxic-free water when you use it on a daily basis.
 There are many choices available in the market but most of them may not fall under the category of the best water hoses.
-But, some of them are the best choice as they made of high-quality materials and delivers toxic-free results.
-Here you can find three top-ranking water safe garden hoses that can last many years.
+But, some of them are the best choice as they are made of high-quality materials and deliver toxic-free results.
+Here you can find three top-ranking water-safe garden hoses that can last many years.

 The Flexzilla garden hose is a premium hose that is a perfect option if you want to water your livestock, vegetable, or pets.
-It is not safe for drinking, but it very durable, do not twist or bend, and contains nickel plated fittings.
+It is not safe for drinking, but is very durable, does not twist or bend, and contains nickel-plated fittings.
 In any weather, you can water your plants and keep them hydrated with this top-ranked Flexzilla rubber hose.
-This extra long hose that is of 100feet x 5/8inch help you reach the long spots of your garden easily.
+This extra-long hose that is of 100feet x 5/8inch helps you reach the long spots of your garden easily.